PortoSnooze/PortoSnooze.github.io/_posts/2021-01-29-howToGitHub.md

 ---
-layout: single
-toc: true
-toc_icon: 'bookmark'
 title:  "Beginner's guide to GitHub Pages with Jekyll and Minimal Mistakes"
 tags: jekyll minimal-mistakes website github-page
-comments: true
 ---
-**A basic (like, really basic) guide to creating a website using GitHub Pages, Jekyll, and Minimal Mistakes**
+**A basic guide to creating a website using GitHub Pages, Jekyll, and Minimal Mistakes**

 ## Introduction